 Some product reviews on Sitejabber are well-rated, but reviews for the Younique MLM portion have meager ratings like a 1 or 2 in many cases.

-But remember, we are not reviewing the product.
-We are reviewing the Younique MLM company.
+But remember, we are not reviewing the product however, we are reviewing the Younique MLM company.

 How Can You Become A Younique Presenter